tc39/proposal-observable/README.md

 #### Observable.prototype.subscribe(observer) ####

 The **subscribe** function begins sending values to the supplied *observer* object by executing the Observable object's subscriber function.
-It returns a function object which may be used to cancel the subscription.
+It returns a Subscription object which may be used to cancel the subscription.

 The **subscribe** function performs the following steps: